kiskaszap/angularDocumentation/README.md

-7.  **Setting up the Menu Controller**
+8.  **Setting up the Menu Controller**

-    - In the controllers folder, create a file named
+    - In the controllers folder, edit the file named
-    menuController.js and add the following code
+    menuController.js with adding the following code

       ```Javascript
       // controllers/menuController.js